keishi27/Deal-web-scraper/README.md

+# Deal Searcher

-# Tool to find and analyze the best online deals
+Tool to find and analyze the best online deals.